Red-necked Grebe

-A duck-like-diver that are at first glance similar to a loon, Red-necked Grebes, like all grebes, are smaller, have flat, lobed toes, and appear tailless.
-A migratory aquatic bird, they are great swimmers, nimble divers and respond to threats of danger by diving instead of flying.
+A duck-like diver that is at first glance similar to a loon, Red-necked Grebes, like all grebes, are smaller, have flat, lobed toes, and appear tailless.
+A migratory aquatic bird, they are great swimmers, nimble divers, and respond to threats of danger by diving instead of flying.

-Description: The Red-necked Grebe is a fairly large and stocky with a broad triangular head and thick neck.
-The reddish neck and breast contrasting with the white cheeks, black cap and dark body are quite stunning when compared to the winter plumage that appears somewhat dingy with a brown body, blackish cap and pale-gray crescent patch extending from the chin to behind the ear.
+The Red-necked Grebe is a fairly large and stocky bird with a broad triangular head and thick neck.
+The reddish neck and breast contrasting with the white cheeks, black cap, and dark body are quite stunning when compared to the winter plumage that appears somewhat dingy with a brown body, blackish cap, and pale-gray crescent patch extending from the chin to behind the ear.

 Length: 18 inches